About The Ikigai Diet

 Through our podcast, blog and courses we aspire to help you live a long and healthy life.

 My name is Sachiaki Takamiya.
-I am a writer and the founder of Ikigai Diet.
+I am a writer and the founder of the Ikigai Diet.
 As a writer, I have written many books.
 My best-known work is a spiritual adventure novel called Tenjo-no-Symphony which was published in Japanese from Kodansha in 2006.
-In English, I have written books called Zen and a Way of Sustainable Prosperity, IKIGAI BUSINESS, and IKIGAI DIET.
+In English, I have written books called Zen and a Way of Sustainable Prosperity, IKIGAI BUSINESS, and The Ikigai Diet.

 I live in a small rural town called Hino Town in Shiga Prefecture Japan, where I lead a sustainable lifestyle; I grow vegetables using organic farming and natural farming, make fermented foods such as miso and natto.
 I also have a network of naturalist friends in Hino Town, surrounding areas in Shiga Prefecture, and all over Japan.